mapping-elections/site/_maps/meae.congressional.congress06.pa.county.md

 Pennsylvania elected five Federalists and eight Democratic-Republicans to the Sixth Congress.

-Pennsylvania continued to use a single-district method for electing members to Congress, except for District 4, which elected two representatives.
+Pennsylvania continued to use districts to elect representatives to Congress.
+District 4 was alloted two representatives.

 ::: {.results-table}
 <table>